JOIN LOGIN JOIN

 new armageddon book with yarrick for warhmmer 40k product shot

-The New Characters Help Flesh Out the Campaign
+More New Models Help Flesh Out the Armageddon Campaign

 The preview didn’t stop with the headline stars either.
-GW also rolled out a supporting cast that adds more texture to the campaign and gives hobbyists more new models to obsess over.
+GW also rolled out a supporting cast that adds more depth to the campaign and gives hobbyists lots of new models to obsess over.

 Commissar Thenia Graves